LukaszBielsko/bmad-story-pal/docs/architecture/index.md

 ### ⚙️ [Backend Architecture](./architecture-backend.md)
 - NestJS module structure
 - Service implementations
-- Database integration with TypeORM
+- Database integration with Drizzle ORM
 - OpenAI API integration with safety layers
 - Caching and performance strategies
 - **Updated to use Zod for validation instead of DTO classes**